polkadot-developers/knowledgebase/current/runtime/macros.md

 - `decl_module!` - Used for defining the callable functions your runtime module exposes and orchestrates actions our module takes through block execution.
 - `decl_storage!` - Used to define the storage items managed by your runtime module.
-- `decl_event!` - Used to define the events which can be emitted by your runtime module.
+- `decl_event!` - Used to define the events that can be emitted by your runtime module.

 In addition, you will interact with the `construct_runtime!` macro when finally choosing the modules which will be included into your runtime.